Workinator/workinator3/README.md

 The `What's Next` strategy covers the same use cases.
 If the number of executors exceeds the number of partitions, then the result is the same as the `assignment` strategy.

+# Configuration

+## Partition Settings

+* MaxIdleTime - the maximum amount of time that a partition can go without being checked.
+It doesn't mean that it will be checked immediately once this time elapses, only that it will be scheduled.
+* MaxWorkerCount - the maximum number of workers that can consume the partition concurrently.

+## Consumer Settings

+* MinWorkTime - the minimum amount of time that an executor will work on a parition uninterruped (assuming that the partition has work)
+    * Considering making this a partition setting.
+* MaxExecutorCount - the maximum number of executors that the consumer can support.